NanoResearch/ensemble_models_article/ensemble_models.md

 Let's now discuss some of the ways to create the base models, to ensure that they have enough diversity

 1. **Different training sets**: If there's enough data, the same model can be run on different training examples.
 In practice, transformation of original training set is carried out to create multiple training sets. (*Widely used*)
-2. **Different algorithms**: For many models, the algorithm inherently used can be specified differently to create different model outputs.  (*Not so widely used*)
+2. **Different algorithms/algorithm diversity**: Choose diverse algorithms. `LinearRegression`, `LogisticRegression` are diverse from `DecisionTree`, `RandomForest` etc (Regression Vs Tree-based). `SVM` is another class of algorithms.
+Also, `Regression` could be L1 or L2.
+The basis function for `SVM` could be radial or linear.  (*Widely used*)
 3. **Different parameter setups**: Called the hyperparameters, the parameters of the model can be varied to obtained different model outputs.
 An example would be to build `RandomForest` with shallow trees versus building it with denser trees (less trees vs more trees) (*Widely used*)
 4. **Algorithm randomization**: A lot of the models have randomness playing a key part and the model can be run with different random initialization. (*Not so widely used*)
-5. **Base model algorithm diversity** Care should be taken to select the base models.
-If only tree-based models are selected, the diversity is less pronounced than a model-set that has both a regression-based model output and a tree-based model output (Eg: LogisticRegression, RandomForest)(*Widely used*)
-6. **Feature Sampling** Using subset of columns for different model runs produce different model outputs and can help in estimating and containing variance of model predictions(*Widely used*)
+5. **Feature Sampling** Using subset of columns for different model runs produce different model outputs and can help in estimating and containing variance of model predictions(*Widely used*)

 #### Model Aggregation